 - For documents: .PDF

 - For audio and video samples, make materials available on a public, web-based platform (such as YouTube, Vimeo, Soundcloud, etc.), and upload a document providing links/URLs.

 Please contact South Arts traditional arts staff with any questions.

-All grant applications must be submitted online using the GoSmart system.
-We recommend that you visit the site early to create your account and become familiar with the system.
-Complete your application in GoSmart, including the required materials as detailed below.
+All grant applications must be submitted online using South Arts’ Salesforce Grants Management System.
+We recommend that you visit the site early to register and become familiar with the system.
+Be sure to register as an organization to access the In These Mountains: Project Grants application.
+Complete your application in Salesforce, including the required materials as detailed below.
 NOTE: Please print a copy of your completed application for your records.

 South Arts encourages applicants to begin grant applications early, allowing for plenty of time to organize and upload required materials.
 We also urge you to contact us with questions more than 48 hours before the application deadline; due to the volume of requests, South Arts team members may not be able to respond to inquiries submitted after that time.